The costs of Erdogans' struggle for Turkish economic independence - ExBulletin

 The costs of Erdogans’ struggle for Turkish economic independence

-Ankara: Consumer prices in Turkey have climbed to the highest level since 2002, further undermining President Recep Tayyip Erdogan’s unorthodox battle for “economic independence” from his developing country.
+ANKARA: turkey consumer prices soar to their highest since 2002, further weakening the president Recep Tayyip Erdoğanunorthodox battle for the economic independence of his developing country.

 Analysts attribute the official reading jump to 36.1% last month to soaring costs for imports, which range from energy to many raw materials that Turkish manufacturers are turning into exports.